Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 ### Muzzles

-- **Suppressors**: Infantry/Braced/Vigilant Autoguns, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Heavy Laspistols, Combat Shotguns, Quickdraw Stub Revolvers  \
+- **Suppressors**: Infantry/Braced/Vigilant Autoguns, Bolter, Bolt Pistol, Infantry/Helbore/Recon Lasguns, Heavy Laspistols, Combat Shotguns, Exterminator Shotguns, Quickdraw Stub Revolvers  \
   &emsp; 1 and 2 are generic suppressors  \
   &emsp; 3 is based on the PBS-1  \
   &emsp; 4 and 5 are different generic suppressors, but they're bigger and more metallic